plone/plone.app.caching/docs/caching-profiles.rst

 * **With caching proxy (and split-view caching)**
       An example profile for a caching proxy setup with split-view caching enabled.
 This example requires a special proxy setup.
-      See the proxy examples in the "proxy-configs" directory.

 Custom caching profiles